Yuusufm/ResuMatch/README.md

 - OpenAI for providing the GPT-4 API
 - PDF.js for PDF parsing capabilities
-- Material UI for the component library
+- Material UI for the component library# Updated August 2024